-One of my all-time favorite chocolate muffin recipes comes from King Arthur flour.
-I’ve been making these muffins for years, but recently discovered that KA has a new and improved version which they say rise even higher.
+One of my all-time favorite chocolate muffin recipes comes from King Arthur Flour (now King Arthur Baking).
+I've been making these muffins for years, but recently discovered that KA has a new and improved version which they say rise even higher.
 They modified the recipe in 2012 by reducing the heat to 350 and decreasing the milk.
 I never had a problem with the first version, but went ahead and used the improved version yesterday.

 Chocolate Breakfast Muffins